Lifts & Terrain

 Expert Ski and Snowboard Terrain

-Experts will need to be creative to find great lines.
-In-bounds there are a few ridges with short steep pitches or small cornices for a bit of fun.
+Experts will need to be creative to find challenging lines.
+In-bounds there are a few ridges with short steep pitches or cornices for a bit of fun.

-Out of bounds is really where the best challenging terrain can be found.
+Out of bounds is really where the best expert terrain can be found.
 There is some great backcountry from the top of the Valle del Inca lift.

-There is also great backcountry terrain between Valle Nevado and El Colorado, with many very gnarly lines down to the Valle Nevado road.
-There are some unskiable cliffs in this area so an appropriate line needs to be very carefully scoped from the Valle Nevado road.
-As always caution needs to be exercised, but at least this area is somewhat controlled for avalanches because a slide would compromise the road.
-Whether you have your own driver or you're going to hitchhike, be aware of the times when the road is one-way if you don’t have a multi-resort ticket.
+There is also great backcountry terrain between Valle Nevado and El Colorado (Santa Teresa or Santa Teresita), with many very gnarly lines down to the Valle Nevado road.
+There are some unskiable cliffs in this area so an appropriate line needs to be very carefully scoped.
+As always extreme caution needs to be exercised, but at least this area is somewhat controlled by Valle Nevado for avalanches because a slide would compromise the road.
+Whether you have your own driver or you're going to hitchhike, you’ll need to be aware of the times when the road is one-way.